umbraco/Umbraco-CMS/.github/README.md

 ## Getting Started

-There is couple ways how you can start playing with Umbraco CMS.
+There are a couple of ways you can start playing with Umbraco CMS.
 The recommended way to install and run Umbraco always depends on your project and purpose.
 Here you can find short guides for the most common scenarios:

 - [Building Umbraco from source code](https://github.com/umbraco/Umbraco-CMS/blob/dev-v7/.github/BUILD.md)
 - [Dowloading Umbraco from Our or NuGet](https://our.umbraco.com/download)
-- [Using Umbraco Cloud trial](https://umbraco.com/pricing/) (always the latest, cloud-based & hosted instance free for 14 days ready to preview in less than 2 minutes)
+- [Using Umbraco Cloud Trial](https://umbraco.com/pricing/) (always the latest, cloud-based & hosted instance free for 14 days ready to preview in less than 2 minutes)

 ## Documentation